 Release management processes, whether manual or automated, must be based on small incremental changes and tracked versions.
 You must be able to revert releases that introduce issues without causing operational impact.
 Use continuous integration and continuous deployment tools such as AWS CodePipeline and AWS CodeDeploy to automate change deployment.
-Track source code changes with version control tools and infrastructure configurations with automation tools, such as AWS CloudFormation templates.
+Track source code changes with version control tools, such as AWS CodeCommit, and infrastructure configurations with automation tools, such as AWS CloudFormation templates.